July 4, 2022

 One of our favorite small towns has one of the biggest July 4th festivals in the North Carolina mountains!
 The main street (Everett) in downtown Bryson City is closed for an old-fashioned, all-American celebration.
 From an early morning race to the best fireworks in the Great Smoky Mountains, you'll find plenty to do all day.
 Admission is free.

-Find plenty of fun things for the kids at Riverfront Park - including the watermelon eating contest!
+Find plenty of fun things for the kids at Riverfront Park - including bounce house, slide, monster truck combo, and 30-foot obstacle course. $5 wristband for all-day play.

 For a unique way to enjoy the festival, get a paddle board or kayak rental from Bryson City Outdoors and ride down the Tuckasegee River.